NinjaGodIvan/Flashcards/Flashcards/README.md

 6. Use the following command => **git clone https://github.com/NinjaGodIvan/Flashcards** to clone the Flashcards repository onto your directory.

-7. Open the project and run it.
+7. Open the project and run it!

 #### FEATURES: